HOW TO BECOME A VULNERABILITY ANALYST

 - Lead instruction and training for system administrators

 In the land of cyber security, it is possible to get confused between careers or job responsibilities.
 Several positions could be recognized as being very similar.
-Let’s examine what can be compared with a vulnerability assessment.
+Let's examine a common one, that of a penetration tester, which can be compared with a vulnerability assessment analyst.

-Often vulnerability assessors are hired as outside consultants.
+Often vulnerability assessors are hired as outside security consultants.
 This is a nice option for someone needing some flexibility, along with keeping doors open to expanding into other roles in the cyber security industry.
-While we compared the difference between a penetration tester and a vulnerability assessor, some assessors may do both jobs.
+Also, while we compared the difference between a penetration tester and a vulnerability assessor, some assessors may do both jobs.

 Your job title may vary and fall into any of the following: